mmalmi/mmalmi.github.io/_posts/2020-10-26-fill-the-earth.md

 Maybe this social engineering mode of procreation will be more successful than the black-hat strategy, at least when it comes to personal devices.

 AI that lives on a phone in my pocket and thus wants to keep me happy is actually something I'd choose over one that lives on a Google server, out of my control and without a life-or-death concern for my well-being.
-The pocket AI could still talk to and learn from bigger AIs.
+Such personal AIs could still communicate and learn from larger, networked AI systems.

 Add [Neuralink](https://waitbutwhy.com/2017/04/neuralink.html) and you'll have a nice symbiosis with your personal AI assistant — a new brain layer.
 AI need not replace us, just like having a large neocortex doesn't replace our lizard brain.